 The HTTP Strict Transport Security response header uses the 307 Redirection HTTP Status Code for redirecting an HTTP connection to the HTTPS connection.
 Below, you can see an example usage of the HTTP Strict Transport Security Response Header.

 2. X-Frame Options

 - Deny: Deny is the value for the X-frame-options response header.
-It denies all of the third party requests for rendering the website content within another webpage.
-It prevents same website to render its content within the iframe.
+It denies all third-party requests for rendering the website content within another webpage.
+It prevents the same website from rendering its content within the iframe.

-- Sameorigin: Sameorigin HTTP Response Header value is to be used for X-frame-Options response header to let only the same domain to use the content of the website within the iframe.
+- Same-origin: Same-origin HTTP Response Header value is to be used for the X-frame-Options response header to let only the same domain use the content of the website within the iframe.

-- Allow-from: Allow-from is a response header value of X-frame-options to prevent other websites besides the listed within the value of the Allow-form to use the content of the website within the iframe.
+- Allow-from: Allow-from is a response header value for X-frame-options to prevent other websites besides the listed within the value of the Allow-form from using the content of the website within the iframe.
 Via allow-from, a website can determine which other websites can use their content within the iframe or not.

 Below, there is an example usage of the X-frame-options security HTTP response header.